Need Help? Or Can You Help?

 - a ban on all gatherings of more than 25 people

-Some College Church and other events that are affected:
+All College Church public services have been cancelled until further notice.
+Some CC and other events that are affected:

 - General Conference Session: Postponed.